-SB 174 would impact all lines of insurance including health insurance, property and casualty insurance and medical malpractice insurance and could negatively impact insurance customers by allowing an aggrieved party to sue both the insured and the insurer.
+SB 174 would impact all lines of insurance, including health insurance, property and casualty insurance, and workers' compensation insurance.
+The bill gives a partial exemption to medical malpractice insurance, but the exemption still leaves the door open for litigation to determine how broad it is.
+The bill also negatively impacts insurance customers by allowing an aggrieved party to sue both the insured and the insurer.
 Allowing this type of third-party lawsuit threatens to upend the insurance market in Oregon at a time when Oregonians can least afford it.